rajdeepd/bosh-oss-docs/bosh/documentation/modify_user_account_capacity.md

 + Restart the cloud_controller instance.

-+ Make similar changes in other cloud controller instance and restart that job.
++ Make similar changes in other cloud controller instance and restart that instance.

-+ Login with any user except on vmc and execute `vmc info`.
++ Login with any user except user which have administrator rights on vmc and execute `vmc info`.

          $vmc login
           Attempting login to [http://api.cf.com]